MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * when you logout, the login form looks different
-  * profile popover needs fixing
   * have session be remembered by user
   * figure out why ellipsis aren't aliased
   * add about page - for app and landing